Fluoride:

 A statement of concern

 by Paul Connett, Ph.
-D.
+D. January 2000

 Introduction.

 1. I have been researching the literature on fluoride for just over three years.
 I approached this issue with an open mind.
-If I had any bias when I set out it was that those who were opposed to fluoridation were `crackpots'.
+If I had any bias when I set out it was that those who were opposed to fluoridation were `crackpots'.1

-http://pposed efficacy in protecting children's teeth.
+2. However, the more I have read the more concerned I have become over the dangers posed by fluoride and the very poor science underpinning its suhttp://pposed efficacy in protecting children's teeth.
 How we ever allowed such a toxic substance into the drinking water is staggering.
 Even though fluoride's toxicity is rated higher than lead, the US Environmental Protection Agency's (EPA) maximum contaminant level for lead in water is 15 ppb (parts per billion) whereas the level allowed for fluoride is 4,000 ppb.
 The recommended level for artificial fluoridation of the drinking water of 1 part per million (1 ppm = 1,000 ppb) was established in 1945, and it hasn't been changed since, even though today we (and our children) are getting fluoride from many other additional sources, including toothpaste, other dental products, mouthwashes, processed food, some vitamin tablets, and beverages.

 The benefits to teeth are questionable.